jaywunder/sudoku/README.md

 A sudoku solver using the [Backtracking algorithm](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#Backtracking).

+### Plans:
+ - Use CSV file as input
+ - Show every step of the algorithm?

 ```
 Initialize 2D array with 81 empty grids (nx = 9, ny = 9)
 Fill in some empty grid with the known values